Kids and Spuds

 - One baked potato with the skin, is only 100 calories, has more Vitamin C than an orange, and more potassium than a banana.

-- Potato chips and French fries are made from real potatoes, so although they are high in fat, they still provide some daily nutrients.
+- Potato chips and French fries are made from real potatoes, and they still provide some daily nutrients.
 Like any food, they should be enjoyed in moderation as part of a healthy diet.

 - If you are athletic, the carbohydrate energy from potatoes will refuel hard working muscles to help them recover and keep going!